 Contact A Philadelphia Product Liability Attorney As Soon As Possible

-If you or somebody you love has been injured or become ill as a result of a defective product in or around the Philadelphia area, contact the team at Soloff & Zervanos, P.C. as soon as possible.
-Our personal injury attorneys have extensive experience handling complex injury cases throughout Philadelphia, and we understand what it takes to help clients recover complete compensation for their losses.
+When you or someone you love has been injured or become ill as a result of a defective product, contact the team at Soloff & Zervanos, P.C. as soon as possible.
+Our attorneys have extensive experience handling complex injury cases and we understand what it takes to help clients recover complete compensation for their losses.
 We are not afraid to stand up to aggressive insurance carriers or major companies in these situations.
-When you need a Philadelphia product liability attorney, you can contact us for a free consultation by clicking here or calling us at 866-597-8572.
+When you need a Philadelphia product liability lawyer, contact us for a free consultation.